What Is Rub ‘n Buff? | How To Use & Color Options

 What Surfaces Can Rub ‘n Buff Be Used On?

 The paste can be used on painted surfaces, metal, wood, ceramics, plastic, glass, metal and more.
 It’s easy to apply and can completely transform any item in a matter of minutes!
-I love to use it on antiques, frames, crafts and home decor.
+I love to use it on thrift finds, photo frames, craft projects and home decor pieces.
+I have a few tutorials with pictures showing exactly how to use it!
+1) DIY Rubbed Gold Thrift Store Lamp Makeover Rub ‘n Buff Tutorial 2) How To Gold Leaf A Flower Pot

 There are 12 different metallic colors to choose from!
 My personal favorites are in the gold family.
 Check out this post to see where I compared the different gold colors.